Pixie8888/Pixie8888.github.io/_pages/about.md

 I am currently a forth-year PhD student in the Computer Science Department at [National Univeristy of Singapore](https://nus.edu.sg/), advised by [Prof. Gim Hee Lee](https://www.comp.nus.edu.sg/cs/people/leegh/).
 I received B.E. degree from [Tianjin University](http://www.tju.edu.cn/english/index.htm) in 2020.
 My primary research interest is 3D scene understanding.
 I am also interested in low-shot learning, learning with noisy label and multi-modal understanding.

 *I am seeking a job at a company or research institute starting in winter 2024.
-I am also interested in internships beginning in September 2024.
+I am also interested in internships starting as early as August 2024.
 If you think I am a good fit, please contact me via email.*

 Email: xu.yating[at]u.nus.edu